d2si/sovereign-keys/README.md

 2. Remove the cluster itself:
     ```sh
     cluster_id=$(aws cloudhsmv2 describe-clusters --output text --query "Clusters[0].ClusterId")
-    aws cloudhsmv2 delete-cluster --cluster-id
+    aws cloudhsmv2 delete-cluster --cluster-id $cluster_id
     ```
-3. Empty all the S3 bucket if you can (if you were in COMPLIANCE mode, you can't).
+3. Empty all the S3 buckets if you can (if you were in COMPLIANCE mode, you can't).
 If you cannot empty them, CloudFormation will not delete them and they will remain in your account.
+The bucket to empty are named:
+    - \<GloballyUniqueCompanyIdentifier>-sovereign-keys-audit-logs
+    - \<GloballyUniqueCompanyIdentifier>-sovereign-keys-customer-audit-logs
+    - \<GloballyUniqueCompanyIdentifier>-sovereign-keys-ekt **/!\ HUGE WARNING HERE /!\\**: emptying this bucket is the same thing as deleting every SK volumes and their snapshots.
+If you are in a production environment, **you DON'T WANT TO DO THAT**.
+4. Delete the CloudHSM cluster Security Group, as it will prevent the VPC removal
-4. Delete the `Sovereign Keys` stack and the pipeline stack:
+5. Delete the `Sovereign Keys` architecture stack:
     ```sh
     aws cloudformation delete-stack --stack-name cfn-sovereign-keys-mainstack
+    ```
+6. Delete the `Sovereign Keys` pipeline stack:
+    ```sh
     aws cloudformation delete-stack --stack-name sk-stack
     ```

 <!-- ARCHITECTURE -->
 # Architecture